Covered in this article:

 The status of the report will change to Reimbursed CONFIRMED:

 Cancel Direct Deposit Reimbursement

 Reimbursed a report by mistake?
 No worries!
-Any policy Admin with access to the same withdrawal account can now cancel the reimbursement from within the report, up to the point at which it is withdrawn from the payment account.
+Any policy Admin with access to the same business bank account can now cancel the reimbursement from within the report, up to the point at which it is withdrawn from the payment account.